-In the past we felt the need to "teach" technology.
+In the past, we felt the need to "teach" technology.
 It was new.
 It was foreign.
 It was a huge change in our society.
 Those days are over!
 Now we can just teach the topic/subject and pull in the technology, as appropriate, when needed.
-Past are the days of computer labs where we go to another room on the time that we signed up, to do a specific task.
+Past are the days of computer labs where we go to another room at the time that we signed up, to do a specific task.
 Now we have computers and/or tablets and smart phones in the classroom and go to them throughout the day as the need arises.
-I don't know about you but my computer is on at home from when I get up to when I go to bed and I find myself and others in the family going to it (or my tablet or my smart phone) throughout the day.
-Answers are at our fingertips.
-It is an exciting time.
-But we are familiar with the tools now so we no longer have to teach to them instead we can integrate them.
+I don't know about you, but my computer is on at home from when I get up to when I go to bed and I find myself and others in the family going to

 Technology plays an ever-increasing role in society, and students are the first individuals to learn about and adapt to new products.
 Therefore, it only seems natural to integrate it into the classroom.
 Technology has numerous uses and benefits that can help enhance your classroom, and thus, improve the learning experience.
 Technology helps us to provide universal tools for learning and differentiated instruction seamlessly.
 What a wonderful time in which we live!
 This abundance of technology is unlocking a whole new world of possibilities for teaching and enhancing the learning experience for every student in our classroom.